rackeric/ansible-openstack-icehouse/README.md

 -------------------
 The common role will update all packages and issue a reboot.
 A task is present to wait 60 seconds from when seeing the server online to allowing for the server to completely boot up.
 Added a check to only reboot if yum update task changed anything.

 The roles will search for a hidden file to confirm if the setup scripts have been ran and will not run again if found.
-These are the tasks which create keystone users, services and endpoints for the other OpenStack components.
+These are the tasks which create keystone users, services and endpoints for the other OpenStack components, imports the cirros test image in glance and creates a public and private network in neutron.

 - ~/.has_keystone_setup
 - ~/.has_glance_setup